The Best Cenotes in Mexico and All You Need to Know to Visit

 The emerald green and blue waters, natural landscaping, and caverns will have you fall in love with one if not many of the Cenotes in Mexico.
 I fell in love the moment I visited Cenote Zaci, my first Cenote in Mexico in Valladolid,

 Generally speaking, Cenotes that are managed for visiting are open 8 ish to 5ish, require showering before entering, do not allow sunscreen that is not bio-degradable to protect the environment of the Cenotes, and charge fees ranging from a few dollars to $30+.
-In addition, some may include showers, restrooms, and shops while others strictly showers and the Cenotes environment.
+In addition, some include showers, restrooms, and shops while others offer strictly showers and the Cenotes environment.

 It is important to know that some Cenotes are great for lounging, snorkeling, cave discovery, diving, and some Cenotes are great for all of the above.